 The quality will vary with the price for tile installations.
 This is broken down between two areas, the quality of the materials and the quality of the installation.

-The mortar and grout is normally payed for by the installer, and mortar costs can vary between $10 per 100 square feet, and $500 for the same area.
+The mortar and grout is normally payed for by the installer, and mortar costs can vary between $20 per 100 square feet, and $500 for the same area.
 Grout costs vary in the same way just for the material, with standard portland cement based grouts to costly fusion/flexcolor grouts, and even epoxy grouts.
 That's just the basic required materials.
 For a quality installation you need a flat, well prepared surface, and material costs for leveling vary between very inexpensive to incredibly costly.
 If one installer quotes at 50% less then someone else, expect that he or she will likely be using lower quality materials, or not including prep in the quote, which may be a surprise add on.

-Most installers will advertise and quote a job based on professional quality standards, which will be different then a quote for a perfectly flat finished floor.
+Most installers will advertise and quote a job based on professional quality, to industry standards, which will be different then a quote for a perfectly flat finished floor.
 These are the tile installations seen in almost every single home or business you enter.
-If you have the budget and desire for a perfectly flat tile floor with barely there grout lines, be clear with the tile setter when he or she does a quote, and be prepared to pay the extra costs and time associated with perfection.
 Some tiles will not allow very small grout lines or perfectly flat/smooth floors, due to variance in size from tile to tile.
 Rectified tiles are the best for 1/8 and under grout lines.
 If you require a quality above industry standards, it is important to communicate that to the installer ahead of time.
 Some companies don't have the experience to deliver on demanding jobs, and those that do will need to know to estimate the cost and time accurately.

 There are other variables for quality as well.
 If you are having a shower installed, building code is lower then industry standards when it comes to waterproofing, and can lead to mold growth and structural damage unless care is taken.
 Having a crack isolation mat put down can help a floor last longer in areas where there may be movement in the substrate, such as in basements.
-Sound barriers for tile are a requirement in most condos and apartments, and the cost of these can vary, with some costing five as much as others.
+Sound barriers for tile are a requirement in most condos and apartments, and the cost of these can vary, with some costing five times as much as others.
 Heated floors can add significant costs, but are a great luxury for those that can afford it.
 Patterns and different tiles in the same area should generally only be installed by highly qualified journeyman if you want it to turn out the best it can look.